fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/TestingEnvironment/index.rst

 Example
 -------

+NOTA BENE: the example that follows suppose that the reader has already a basic familiarity with some DIRAC constructs.
+If this is not the case, we suggest the reader to first read :ref:`adding_new_components`.

 Let's assume we are coding a client to the ``CheeseShopSystem`` inside DIRAC.
 The depended-on components are ``CheeseShopSystem.Service.CheeseShopOwner`` with
 ``CheeseShopSystem.DB.CheeseShopDB`` database behind it.
 Our ``CheeseShopSystem.Client.CheeseShopClient`` could only ask the owner for a specific cheese or try to buy it [#]_.
 We know the answers for all question that have been asked already, there was no cheese at all in original script, but here for teaching